- About Barnacre

 Ra is an all round amazing alpaca, both his fleece and conformation are exemplary and his character is fabulous too, it’s no wonder he’s done so well in the show ring, a number of 1st place rosettes, a brown championship ship and an overall reserve champion sash too; what a star!

-Ra has now become a fantastic addition to our stud line up and in 2018 he became a dad to three lovely boys, with more cria due in 2019, so we are hoping for some girls!
+Ra has now become a fantastic addition to our stud line up and in 2018 he became a dad to some lovely cria, with more cria due this year who will hopefully inherit his prizewinning fleece traits and his gorgeous fluffy ears!

 Colour: Rose Grey